gertvdijk/purepythonmilter/CONTRIBUTING.md

 In order for them to work correctly, please
 [select the Python interpreter][ms-vscode-select-python] of the virtualenv you created, e.g. `.direnv/python-3.10.9/bin/python`.

+Please set `ruff.importStrategy` to `fromEnvironment` in your workspace (or user) settings to use the same Ruff version as in the virtual environment.
+The Ruff plugin uses the bundled version by default.

-The linters and type checker will then be run inside this environment created with specific versions specified rather than relying on whatever is available system-wide.
+All linters and type checkers will run inside this environment created with specific versions specified rather than relying on whatever is available system-wide.

 ℹ️ If you like, enable automatic on-save formatting with project-provided settings using